hieuvp/learning-bash-script/brackets/README.md

 - This is Bash's way of giving functions a `return value`.
   It returns `0` on success, or an integer in the range `1 - 255` on error.

-If you want to interpolate a command, but only the exit code and not the value, this is what you use.

-Although, really, this isn't so much a special bracket pattern as it is an interesting use of `$?`, since the above works even if there is a space between the `$( stuff )` and the `$?`.
-But a neat tip, nonetheless.

-However, in Bash, if statements will process the then branch if the expression after if has an exit code of 0 and the else branch otherwise, so, in this case, Matthew notes that we can drop all of the fancy stuff and simplify to:

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=./labs/exit-status.sh) -->
 <!-- The below code snippet is automatically added from ./labs/exit-status.sh -->